Last Updated on

 Having a professional, organized, and user-friendly design for your blog is critical to retaining visitors.
 Think about what you would do if you clicked on a website and were immediately overwhelmed with multiple pop-ups, a million ads, and a bright neon background and clashing font.
 You would probably close right out the page without hesitation.
 When it comes to your blog, simpler is better.
 This means lots of white space, no distracting fonts or colors, and minimal pop-ups and ads.

 It also means having clear and intuitive navigation.
-Make sure that your blog’s top menu and sidebar menu contain links to all of the places you want visitors to go on your blog: Blog categories, your about me or “Start Here” page, your product or service offerings, your contact page, etc.
+Make sure that your blog’s top menu and sidebar menu contain links to all of the places you want visitors to go on your blog: Blog categories, you’re about me or “Start Here” page, your product or service offerings, your contact page, etc.

 This might seem like a no-brainer, but having quality content on your blog will keep a visitor on your blog for much longer compared to a skim-worthy post filled with nothing but fluff.